 1960.
 Sound communication in Orthoptera and Cicadidae.
 In Animal Sounds and Communication (W. E..
 Lanyon and W. H..
 Tavolga, eds).
 AIBS Publ.
 7: 38-92, 16 figs., including 5 sets of sounds on a phonograph record.

 1951.
 Illustrations for An Introduction to the Study of Insects by Donald J. Borror and Dwight M. DeLong, Ohio State University (1954 edition): 80 outlined, stippled, and line-shaded pen and ink illustrations.

-(As RDA mentions in his 2003 cv, “This job was terminated prematurely by a perfectly rational decision by the Piatt County, Illinois, Military Draft Board that corn picking in Illinois is more important than graduate school in Ohio, whether or not the latter includes scientific illustrating.”.
+(As RDA mentioned in his 2003 cv, “This job was terminated prematurely by a perfectly rational decision by the Piatt County, Illinois, Military Draft Board that corn picking in Illinois is more important than graduate school in Ohio, whether or not the latter includes scientific illustrating.”.
 In 2008 he added, “Two more illustrations were solicited for the post-2007 edition of this outstanding textbook, in print continuously since 1954.”)

 Some of RDA’s illustrations are indeed still in print in the 7th edition of Borror and DeLong’s Introduction to the Study of Insects, by Charles A. Triplehorn and Norman F. Johnson (2014), such as the katydid sound producing morphology to the right, and the field cricket below.